Original air date: 9/6/2002 (produced in 2001; first aired in Canada on 1/24/02)note

 - Oh, Crap!: Mr. Krabs is outraged when he sees that his restaurant bill is one hundred dollars, and the waiter realizes he handed him the wrong bill.
 Mr. Krabs is relieved...until he sees his bill is one hundred thousand dollars.

 - O.O.C.
-Is Serious Business: After Mr. Krabs asks him to buy gifts for Mrs. Puff only to get mad at him for spending money one too many times, SpongeBob absolutely snaps and launches a furious tirade at Mr. Krabs before storming off in anger, with Mrs. Puff commenting that she didn't know SpongeBob "had such a colorful vocabulary".
+Is Serious Business: After Mr. Krabs asks him to buy gifts for Mrs. Puff only to get mad at him for spending money one too many times, SpongeBob absolutely snaps and launches a furious tirade at Mr. Krabs before storming off in anger, leaving Mr. Krabs in a shocked stupor and Mrs. Puff commenting that she didn't know SpongeBob "had such a colorful vocabulary".

 - Rage Breaking Point: SpongeBob loses it after he has to zigzag back and forth buying stuff for Mr. Krabs to give Mrs. Puff, then being berated for buying said gifts.